ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 ## [From _The Weekly Perrysburg journal._](https://chroniclingamerica.loc.gov/lccn/sn85026193/1866-10-19/ed-1/seq-1)

 #### 1866-10-19 &middot; Perrysburg, O. [Ohio]

 <table style="width: 100%;"><tr><td style="width: 50%">

+larger root had pushed its way through the
 earth till it reached th precise spot occu­
 pied by the skull of Roger Williams.
 There
 making a turn a if going round tho skull,